Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese

 \section{Conclusion}

 Japanese people translate classical Chinese into Japanese via annotation.
-In this paper, we fit the annotation process into modern NLP paradigm as sequence tagging tasks. \textbf{Kaeriten} plays the central role in the construction of Japanese sentence.
-In this paper, we show that the annotation and reading of \textbf{Kaeriten} marks can be abstracted as sorting a sequence with a stack.
-We prove the theoretical upper bound of the expressiveness of \textbf{Kaeriten} and introduce a pushdown automaton to check annotation quality and generate ordered characters.
-To release the low-resource problem, we construct a new dataset with annotations from online open source data.
-During the construction, we show the validity of the PDA and the tight relationship between Chinese and Japanese syntax.
-After that, we build multitask learning models and observe the benefit of introducing auxiliary Chinese NLP tasks.
-To achieve the best performance, we suggest that the number of auxiliary tasks should be no more than two.
+In this work, we formulate this annotation process within the modern NLP paradigm as sequence tagging tasks. \textbf{Kaeriten} plays a central role in the syntactic reconstruction of Japanese sentence.
+We demonstrate that the annotation and reading of \textbf{Kaeriten} marks can be abstracted as sorting a sequence with a stack.
+We derive the theoretical upper bound of the expressiveness of \textbf{Kaeriten} and construct a pushdown automaton to validate annotation quality and generate reordered characters.
+To alleviate the low-resource problem, we construct a new dataset with annotations from online open source data.
+During the construction, we validate the effectiveness of the PDA and highlight the tight syntactic relation between classical Chinese and Japanese.
+Furthermore, we develop multi-task learning models and observe the benefit of introducing auxiliary Chinese NLP tasks.
+To achieve the best performance, empirical results suggest that the number of auxiliary tasks should not be more than two.
 Finally, we evaluate different LLMs on these tasks.
-We observe that although LLMs can output translation with high quality, they seem not to quite understand annotating \textbf{Kaeriten} marks.
+Our evaluation of LLMs reveals that LLMs generate very high-quality translations, but there is still room for improvement in annotating \textbf{Kaeriten} marks.